arpitbbhayani/articles/blogs/slowsort.md

 # Multiply and Surrender

 The *Multiply and Surrender (MnS)* paradigm, is a humorous take on the popular *Divide and Conquer (DnC)* technique.
 MnS splits the problem into subproblems, slightly simpler than the original, and continues doing so recursively for as long as possible.
-The subproblems are multiplied and the solution computation is delayed till the state that the solving could not be further postponed and then it surrenders.
+The subproblems are multiplied and the evaluation is delayed till the state that the solving could not be further postponed and then it surrenders.

-MnS paradigm is very similar to DnC; but where the DnC actually splits the problems into subproblems to reach the solution quicker, MnS does it to procrastinate making the entire process very inefficient yet convergent.
+MnS paradigm is very similar to DnC; but where the DnC actually splits the problems into subproblems to reach the solution quicker, MnS does it to procrastinate, making the entire process very inefficient but yet convergent.

 Although Slowsort is a classic example, recursive Fibonacci with no memoization also fares under the MnS paradigm.
 The recursive code to find `n`th Fibonacci number is as illustrated below